aferodeveloper/afero-devdocs/docs/StandaloneHub.md

 	</li>
 </ul>

 ## Get Support

-Support for the Afero Hub Software is provided through the project's [GitHub Issue Tracker](https://github.com/aferodeveloper/developerhub/issues).
-More sensitive questions (e.g., concerning your credentials) can be sent to [developer@afero.io](mailto:developer@afero.io).
+Support for the Afero Hub Software is provided through the project's <a id="1574355920.01" href="https://github.com/aferodeveloper/developerhub/issues" target="_blank">GitHub Issue Tracker</a>.
+More sensitive questions (e.g., concerning your credentials) can be sent to <a id="1501865590.75" href="mailto:developer@afero.io" target="_blank">developer@afero.io</a>.

 The Afero Hub Software daemons write information to `/var/log/syslog` so if you have any issues with the operation of the Hub Software please be sure to save a copy of `/var/log/syslog` before you contact us.